navjeet0211/VMKA101/README.md

 # VMKA101
-This repository contains the data for the phylogentic analysis of the following 16sRNA gene sequences:
+This repository contains the data for the phylogenetic analysis of the following 16sRNA gene sequences:
 >MZ433194 VMKA101;
 >MZ540414 VMKA102;
 >MZ801770 VMKA103;